Draeken/articles/knowledge_management/01OntologyExamples.md

 Subjective user create a new class/group as a new concept.
 - is:product_class
 - name/description
+- could aggregate info from each items
 // - list of products

 -> issue: when someone add a product to a class, it forks the class.
 As it may happen often, it's not suitable.
 Other solution: have a product_class without list, and each product can reference a class (through tags/labels).

+recipe could be added in a same vein as products:
+"cutted carrots" regroups all the recipes for cutted carrots.
+ALl these concepts are correlated in this way:
+1. class of products
+2. raw products concepts
+3. species/actual products, found in supermarket
+4. class of recipes
+5. actual recipes

+1. regroups raw products concepts
+2. regroups species/actual products
+4/5. could have the same name as a class of product
+5. could reference class of product, raw product or species/actual product

+Merge class of products & class of recipes class of recipe: pâte carbonara:
+input: [sauce carbonara, pâtes cuites]
+operation: mélanger

+"sauce carbonara" -> class of recipe/product (could be bought ready-to-use in supermarket, or home made)